orellanaf21/To-Do-List/README.md

 # To-Do-List
-This is a to-do list web based application.
+This is web based to-do app, which will let the user add items to the to-do list.
+This web based application will be made with HTML, CSS, and Javascript.